 Bottle jaw is the vernacular term given to pendulous lower jaw swelling in sheep, cattle and goats.

-The swelling is a soft tissue edema cause by anemia that is characteristic in animals that are carrying a heavy load of blood sucking internal parasites – better known as worms.
+The swelling is a soft tissue edema cause by anemia.
+It is characteristic in animals that are carrying a heavy load of blood sucking internal parasites – better known as worms.

-Most often in sheep the worms are Haemonchus contortus – called “barber pole worms” because of the red and white twisted appearance in large female worms.
-But other worms, namely Ostertagia circumcinta and Trichostrongylus colubriformis can also cause a bottle jaw.
+Most often in sheep and gaots, the worms are haemonchus contortus often called “barber pole worms” because of the red and white twisted appearance in large female worms.
+But other worms, namely ostertagia circumcinta and trichostrongylus colubriformis can also cause a bottle jaw.

 What you need to know about bottle jaw is that if you see it in your animals you have a serious problem and must act quickly.

-That’s because especially in sheep, most often the first sign of a heavy intestinal parasite load is sudden death.
+That’s especially true in sheep because most often the first sign of a heavy intestinal parasite load is a sudden death.

-In sheep, cattle and goats, diarrhea, weakness, weight loss or thriftiness will sometimes also accompany a bottle jaw.
+In sheep, cattle and goats the symptoms of worms can also include diarrhea, weakness, weight loss or thriftiness.
+All or none of those symptoms will sometimes also accompany a bottle jaw.
+The best test for worms

 The treatment for most common worms is simple.